3.11.5.10 Temporary incapacity

 Social security law provides for a temporary incapacity exemption from mutual obligation requirements for any job seeker who has an inability to work for 8 hours or more per week due to a medical condition, which is supported by medical evidence and who is also unable to undertake another appropriate activity for 8 hours or more a week.

-To apply for a temporary incapacity exemption, a job seeker must provide the delegate (generally Services Australia) with an approved medical certificate that is signed by a medical practitioner and states the medical practitioner's diagnosis and prognosis, that the person is incapacitated for work or any other suitable activity for 8 hours or more per week due to a medical condition and the period for which the person is incapacitated.
+To apply for a temporary incapacity exemption, a job seeker must provide the delegate (generally Services Australia) with an approved medical certificate that is signed by a medical practitioner and states the medical practitioner's diagnosis that the person is incapacitated for work or any other suitable activity for 8 hours or more per week due to a medical condition and the period for which the person is incapacitated.
+The medical practitioner’s assessment of the duration of incapacity determines the duration of the person’s exemption.

-Many job seekers who are ill, injured or have temporary medical conditions (examples include injuries resulting from accidents, and episodic periods of depression) may still be able to take part in activities to help them prepare for a job, even if they are temporarily unable to work.
-In addition they may be able to look for work even if they cannot actually work.
+Many job seekers who are ill, injured or have temporary medical conditions (examples include injuries resulting from accidents, and episodic periods of depression) may still be able to take part in activities to help them overcome barriers to employment or improve their employability (such as participating in approved study), even if they are temporarily unable to work.
+In addition, they may be able to look for work even if they cannot actually work.

-Where the delegate is of the view that the temporary incapacity does not prevent the job seeker from undertaking some type of activity, consideration should be given first to adjusting or reducing the job seeker's usual mutual obligation requirements in preference to exempting the job seeker from their mutual obligation requirements.
+If the job seeker’s medical certificate indicates that the temporary incapacity does not prevent them from undertaking some type of activity, and therefore they are not eligible for an exemption, consideration should be given to adjusting or reducing the job seeker's mutual obligation requirements or activities.

-Where a job seeker submits a medical certificate which indicates that any of the medical conditions will be medium or long term in nature (such as with episodic or chronic conditions) an ESAt or JCA may be required to determine the impact of the medical condition on their requirements.
+Where a job seeker submits a medical certificate which indicates that any of the medical conditions will be medium or long term in nature (such as with episodic or chronic conditions) an ESAt or JCA may be required to determine the impact of that medical condition on their requirements.
 Examples of medical conditions which can be considered episodic or chronic include schizophrenia, psychosis, drug and alcohol addiction, depression and anxiety.
+Physical health conditions that are chronic in nature may also have episodic fluctuations resulting in chronic pain with flare ups.

-Note: While a medical certificate may indicate drug or alcohol addiction and an ESAt or JCA may be required, exemptions do not apply to circumstances wholly or predominantly attributable to the job seeker's misuse of alcohol or another drug, unless the job seeker is a CDP participant.
+Note: While a medical certificate may indicate drug or alcohol dependency and an ESAt or JCA may be required, exemptions do not apply to circumstances wholly or predominantly attributable to the job seeker's misuse of alcohol or another drug, unless the job seeker is a RAES participant.

-Where a medical condition is likely to be short term (i.e. less than 13 weeks - see information on durations below) or is a minor ailment (such as common cold or influenza etc.) there is no need for an assessment to take place.
+Where a medical condition is likely to be temporary or is a minor ailment (such as common cold or influenza etc.) there is no need for an assessment to take place.

 Assessment of a medical certificate & referral for an assessment of work capacity - job seekers